Open mobile menu

 Chris Weinke - Football - Georgia Tech Yellow Jackets

-Heisman Trophy winner and seven-year National Football League veteran Chris Weinke is in his second year as Georgia Tech’s quarterbacks coach and first year as the Yellow Jackets’ co-offensive coordinator.
+Heisman Trophy winner and seven-year National Football League veteran Chris Weinke is in his third year as Georgia Tech’s quarterbacks coach, his second year as the Yellow Jackets’ co-offensive coordinator and his first year as Tech’s assistant head coach.

-Weinke, who won the 2000 Heisman Trophy as a quarterback at Florida State and led the Seminoles to a national championship in 1999, is a 10-year coaching veteran with experience at the high school, college and National Football League levels.
-His coaching resume includes three seasons at Tennessee (2018 – running backs coach, 2019-20 – quarterbacks coach), a season as an offensive analyst at national champion Alabama (2017), two seasons as quarterbacks coach with the St. Louis/Los Angeles Rams (2015-16) and five seasons as the director of the IMG Football Academy (2010-14), including two seasons as head coach and offensive coordinator (2013-14).
+With extensive experience coaching at the high school, college and National Football League levels, Weinke’s resume also includes three seasons at Tennessee (2018 – running backs coach, 2019-20 – quarterbacks coach), a season as an offensive analyst at national champion Alabama (2017), two seasons as quarterbacks coach with the St. Louis/Los Angeles Rams (2015-16) and five seasons as the director of the IMG Football Academy (2010-14), including two seasons as head coach and offensive coordinator (2013-14).

 A two-time member of the ACC’s all-academic team, Weinke earned a bachelor’s degree in sports management from Florida State in 2000.
 He has two children: a son, Carter, and a daughter, Mallory.